Why disciplined execution is key to success

 It was a simple defining question that propelled the British Olympic rowing team to world champions at the end of the 1990s – will it make the boat go faster?

-The British rowing team had been in the wilderness for decades, typically coming 6th, 7th, or 8th in races and had been written off as real contenders.
-When Ben Hunt-Davis joined the team in 1991, very little changed at first.
-For the next seven years in fact, to 1998, the results remained the same: 6th, 7th, or 8th at World Championships, Regattas, and Olympics.
+The British rowing team had been in the wilderness for decades, typically coming 6th, 7th, or 8th in races and written off as genuine contenders.
+When Ben Hunt-Davis joined the team in 1991, very little changed.
+For the next seven years, in fact, to 1998, the results remained the same: 6th, 7th, or 8th at World Championships, Regattas, and Olympics.

 Finally, after another 7th place at the 1998 Cologne Regatta, the team was utterly fed up.
-They realised that if they wanted different results they would have to do things differently.
+They realised they would have to do things differently if they wanted different results.

-They started to test every decision they made by asking one simple question: ‘Will it make the boat go faster?’ and action only the things that would.
+They started to test every decision by asking a straightforward question: ‘Will it make the boat go faster?‘ and action only the things that would.

 In 1999, things began to change.

 With a clear understanding of their goal, they had a defining question to test all their decisions: ‘Will it make the boat go faster?’
-They were focused, they were disciplined, and they avoided distractions, activities, or blind alleyways which took them off course from realising their goals, dreams, and ambitions.
+They were focused, disciplined, and avoided distractions, activities, or blind alleyways, which took them off course from realising their goals, dreams, and ambitions.

-Here are 3 key ideas to help you master the art of disciplined execution;
+Here are three key ideas to help you master the art of disciplined execution:

 From a strategic perspective, timing and speed to market is everything.

-The challenge with the formula READY-AIM-FIRE is that so many businesses spend an age planning, thinking about the market opportunity, completing analysis, trying to create the ‘perfect’ strategy and dot all the i’s and cross all the t’s.
-By the time they come to “FIRE’, the opportunity has passed them by or someone else has stolen the edge.
+The challenge with the formula READY-AIM-FIRE is that so many businesses spend an age planning, thinking about the market opportunity, completing the analysis, and trying to create the ‘perfect’ strategy dotting all the i’s and crossing all the t’s.
+By the time they come to “FIRE’, the opportunity has passed them by, or someone else has stolen the edge.

-Now don’t get me wrong, I’m not suggesting planning and analysis doesn’t have its place.
+Don’t get me wrong; I’m not suggesting planning and analysis don’t have their place.
 Yes, of course it does.
-But what I’m talking about here is that the formula should be more like READY-FIRE–AIM, rather than READY-AIM-FIRE.
+But what I’m talking about here is that the formula should be more like READY-FIRE–AIM rather than READY-AIM-FIRE.

-Yes, undertake the planning and critical thinking at the front end , the READY part.
-But the reality is that despite all best efforts there will be adjustments to make as you implement and go to market.
+Yes, undertake the planning and critical thinking at the front end, the READY part.
+But the reality is that despite all your best efforts, there will be adjustments to make as you implement and go to market.
 So why wait?
-Do the adjustments and learns as you go.
+Make the adjustments and learn as you go.

-One of my global clients follow a philosophy that if the strategy and critical thinking is 80% there then they go and the final 20% they’ll figure out along the way!
+One of my global clients follows a philosophy that if the strategy and critical thinking are 80% there, then they go, and the final 20% they’ll figure out along the way!
 Why?
-Because the final 20% will always be a moving part so let’s tackle it whilst we’re on the move!
-There is a great lesson in here for all businesses.
+Because the last 20% will always be a moving part, let’s tackle it while we’re moving!
+There is a great lesson here for all businesses.

 #2 Discipline of Dashboards – the numbers don’t lie